 It’s nothing to be proud of.

 I make work in dedication to the things I want to believe in.
-I want to believe that the modern pop culture I'm obsessed with isn’t completely harmful, I want to believe that Kanye West is a genius and I want to believe that Kim Kardashian’s ass is real.
-I want to believe that my beliefs can become real.
+I want to believe that the things I'm obsessed with aren't completely harmful, I want to believe that Kanye West is a genius and I want to believe that Kim Kardashian’s ass is real.

 Since 2013 I’ve gotten irrationally angry at people who don’t like Miley Cyrus (bangers 4 lyfe).